Skip to main content

 • Birth control implant – a small rod is inserted below the skin on the underside of the upper arm and delivers progestin to prevent pregnancy for up to 5 years.

 • Birth control pills – the patient will take a monthly cycle of daily pills containing estrogen and progestin to prevent pregnancy.
-The last seven pills in the cycle do not contain hormones so that the patient will get her period but still maintain the routine of taking daily pills.
+The last seven pills in the cycle do not contain hormones so that the patient will get their period but still maintain the routine of taking daily pills.

 • Birth control patch – this bandage-looking square is placed on the stomach, back, buttock, or the outside of the upper arm and delivers estrogen and progestin to prevent pregnancy.
 The patch is like birth control pills, but each one lasts for a full week before needing to be changed.